Cravath, Swaine & Moore LLP Logo

 Ms. Sukiennik also maintains an active pro bono practice.
 Recently, she secured a substantial monetary settlement on behalf of a woman who was sexually assaulted by NYC Department of Correction officers while detained on Rikers Island.
 In 2023, The Legal Aid Society honored Ms. Sukiennik and other members of the Cravath team with a Pro Bono Publico Award in recognition of their work for pro bono clients as part of Cravath’s Incarcerated Survivors Initiative.

-Ms. Sukiennik has been included in Lawdragon’s “500 Leading Litigators in America,” “500 Leading Global Antitrust & Competition Lawyers” and “500 X – The Next Generation” lists.
+Ms. Sukiennik has been recognized by numerous publications, including The American Lawyer as a finalist for its “Young Lawyer of the Year—Litigation” award and the New York Law Journal as a “Rising Star.”
+In 2026, Crain’s New York Business named her to its “Notable Women in Law” list.
+Ms. Sukiennik has also been included in Lawdragon’s “500 Leading Litigators in America,” “500 Leading Global Antitrust & Competition Lawyers” and “500 X – The Next Generation” lists.
 In 2025, she was selected to serve as a member of Law360’s Trials Editorial Advisory Board.
 Ms. Sukiennik previously received the “Rising Star: Litigation” award at Euromoney Legal Media Group’s Americas Women in Business Law Awards, which distinguishes lawyers “whose stars are shining brightest as future leaders in their jurisdictions.”
-The Legal 500 US has recognized her for her work in general commercial litigation, and Benchmark Litigation has repeatedly recognized her as a “Future Star” and named her to its “40 & Under List,” which recognizes the “best and brightest litigators across the US and Canada.”
+The Legal 500 US has recognized her work in general commercial litigation, and Benchmark Litigation has repeatedly recognized her as a “Future Star” and named her to its “40 & Under List,” which recognizes the “best and brightest litigators across the U.S. and Canada.”

 Ms. Sukiennik is from Omaha, Nebraska.
 She received a B.A. summa cum laude from The University of Texas at Austin in 2007, where she was elected to Phi Beta Kappa.
 She received a J.D. from Columbia Law School in 2011, where she was a James Kent Scholar, was awarded the Ruth Bader Ginsburg Prize and served as the Senior Editor of the Law Review.